teleclimber/Dropserver/README.md

 6. Run `ds-host -config=/home/dev/ds-config.json -migrate` to create the DB and the admin user
 7. Run `ds-host -config=/home/dev/ds-config.json`

+Beyond that, I recommend running `ds-host` as a systemd service, and enabling cgroups to monitor appspace resource usage (see below).

 ### ds-config.json

 If you are running `ds-host` behind a reverse proxy with SSL termination (recommended) your config might look something like this: